andrewjw/site/_posts/2009-04-02-wolfenstein-3d-iphone-review.md

 The game might seem a little expensive at £2.99 but you get all six episodes of the game which will last you many hours.
 It's available in the App Store now, and for such an old game still shows its class amongst the other games available on the iPhone.

-If you're interesting in the process of making the port then John Carmack has written a <a href="http://www.idsoftware.com/wolfenstein3dclassic/wolfdevelopment.htm">detailed post describing it</a>.
+If you're interesting in the process of making the port then John Carmack has written a [detailed post describing it](http://www.idsoftware.com/wolfenstein3dclassic/wolfdevelopment.htm).